 In his youth Thomas Butler (d.1738) served a soldier on the Continent fighting against the Ottomans and he was at the Siege of Buda (1686).
-Butler was an infantry colonel in the army of James II and fought in the War of the Two Kings (also called the Williamite War) against William III during which he led a force of more than four hundred soldiers.
+Butler was an infantry colonel in the army of James II and fought in the War of the Two Kings (also called the Williamite War) against William III during which he led a regiment of more than four hundred soldiers.
 He was made prisoner after the defeat of the Stuart forces at the Battle of Aughrim (1691).
 He did comparatively well as many of his fellow officers (several of whom were related to him) died.

 In 1698 Butler married Margaret Bourke, Lady Iveagh (see below) and had three sons and five daughters.
 His daughters married into families with which Kilcash maintained strong ties: the Kavanaghs of Borris, Co.
 Carlow; the Brownes (viscounts of Kenmare); the Mathews of Thurles; the Mandevilles of nearby Ballydine; the Esmondes of Clonegal, Co.
 Carlow; and the Butlers of Westcourt.
-Two sons died young: the eldest, Richard, was killed after a fall from his horse and Walter, died of smallpox while studying in Paris.
+Two sons died young: the eldest, Richard, was killed after a fall from his horse and Walter died of smallpox while studying in Paris.

 Butler’s second son, John (d.1766), converted to the Established Church, and became the heir of his childless cousin, Charles Butler, Earl of Arran (1671-1758).
-In 1715 Arran’s brother, the 2nd Duke of Ormond, had been attainted for treason and fled from England.
+In 1715, Arran’s brother, the 2nd Duke of Ormond, had been attainted for treason and fled from England.
 Arran had been allowed purchase the Ormond estate but he never used the Ormond title.
-John Butler was able to inherit Arran’s property, but not the Arran title as he was not one of his descendants.
-On the other hand, John could have claimed the Ormond earldom if it had not been extinguished because of the 2nd Duke’s treason.
+John was able to inherit Arran’s property, but not the Arran title as he was not one of his descendants.
+John could have claimed the Ormond earldom if it had not been extinguished because of the 2nd Duke’s treason.
 He is therefore referred to as the de jure 15th Earl but in fact he remained plain Mr Butler (although a fairly wealthy and well-connected Mr Butler).

 Once he came into his inheritance, Butler spent a good deal of time in London.
 In 1763 he married Bridget Stacey, but they were unhappy together and separated a few years later.
 In part, this was probably due to Butler’s recurring mental health problems.
-He left no legitimate children so the Ormonde estate passed to his first cousin, Walter Butler of Garryrickin.
+He left no legitimate children so the Ormond estate passed to his first cousin, Walter Butler of Garryrickin.

 Lady Iveagh & Her Family

 Margaret Bourke (1673-1744) was a daughter of William, 4th Earl of Clanricard by his second wife, Lady Helen MacCarthy, the daughter of Donough, 1st Earl of Clancarty and Lady Ellen Butler (a sister of Richard of Kilcash).
-Aged sixteen, she married Bryan Magennis, 5th Viscount Iveagh (Co.
+Aged sixteen, she married Bryan Magennis, 5th Viscount Iveagh (from Co.
 Down) who was a colonel in the Jacobite army.
 At the end of the War of the Two Kings, Iveagh opted to go into the military service with the Austrian empire (which was both Catholic and allied to William III) and he died in Hungary in about 1693.
 The Iveaghs had a daughter, but she died young.
 The circumstances in which Lady Margaret met Thomas Butler are unknown.
 As the latter had no title, the convention was that she kept the courtesy title of viscountess from her first marriage and thus she remained ‘Lady Iveagh’ amidst the Butlers.
-Commemorated in the song Cill Chaise, Lady Iveagh was celebrated as a model of piety and charity.
+Commemorated in the song Cill Chaise, she was celebrated as a model of piety and charity.
 She was also a woman of practical accomplishments: she spent most of her married life enmeshed in court battles over her mother’s inheritance and she smuggled money out of the country to support Irish clerical projects in Paris.

 Archbishop Christopher Butler